goodrobotics/wifistepper/documentation/src/commands/motor.md

 ## RunQueue
 When at the head of the Execution Queue, this command will copy the `targetqueue` into it's current position at the head, shifting all other queued commands down.
 If there is not enough space in the Execution Queue for `targetqueue` + rest of queue, an error status is set and this command is skipped. *RunQueue* has no effect on the motor.

 You can use this command to enable looping and/or group complex motions into queues for easy execution.
+This command can also be used to create infinite loops when added to the end of a queue with the `targetqueue` referencing the same queue.
+For loop monitoring, use [SetSignal](#setsignal) and [IncSignal](#incsignal) as well.

 **Note:** This is *not* a queue management command, it can be added to any queue at any time and is only evaluated when it is at the head of the *Execution Queue*.